 Our leases in the U.K. and Ireland typically have terms of 10 to 15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted to reflect the current market rates.
 The leases typically provide the lessee with the first right for renewal at the end of the lease.
-We may also be required to make deposits and rent guarantees to secure new leases as we relocate existing stores and open new stores.
 Real estate taxes also change according to government time schedules to reflect current market rental rates for the locations we lease.
 Rents are charged quarterly and paid in advance.

-In fiscal 2012, we expect to spend a total of \$20 to \$23 million on capital expenditures.
-Capital spending through the twenty-six weeks ended June 30, 2012 totaled \$8.3 million, on track with our full year plans.
-Capital spending in fiscal 2012 is primarily for the remodeling of approximately 15 stores and opening of five new stores, with six of these stores in our new design and the continued installation and upgrades of central office information technology systems.
+In fiscal 2012, we expect to spend a total of approximately \$18 million on capital expenditures.
+Capital spending through the thirty-nine weeks ended September 29, 2012 totaled \$13.4 million, on track with our full year plans.
+Capital spending in fiscal 2012 is primarily for the remodeling of approximately 14 stores and opening of five new stores, with six of these stores in our new design and the continued installation and upgrades of central office information technology systems.